How To Use And Configure WordPress Widgets – Part 4

 How To Override Default Widgets

-The theme above may be using default widgets.
+The theme above is using default widgets.

-Just add a blank text widget …
+Add a blank text widget …

 Overriding Default Widgets